GE Chief Out After Barely A Year On The Job

 Flannery will be replaced by H. Lawrence Culp, a current GE board member who served as chief executive of the Washington, D.C.-based conglomerate Danaher Corp. from 2000-2014, GE said.

 GE also announced its cash-flow and earnings per share would be less than previously indicated, because of problems at its GE Power division.
-The company said it would take a non-cash charge related to that division.
+The company said it would take a noncash charge related to that division.

 Once considered the essence of a cutting-edge industrial conglomerate, GE has seen its fortunes — and its stock price — fall sharply over the past decade.
 The company has been forced to sell off divisions and lay off employees, a process that accelerated under Flannery.